JeniferJues/JeniferJues/README.md

 I have passion in continuous learning of the advancement in the field to expand knowledge and enhance skills.
 I had experience in programming language such as Python, R Programming, HiveQL and Octave Script (MATLAB).
 Here, I shared a few of my course projects that I did myself and with my teammates.
-Looking forward to engaging or collaborating with other data science enthusiats to broaden my knowledges and elevating my skills to new heights.
+Looking forward to engaging and collaborating with other data science enthusiats to broaden my knowledges and elevating my skills to new heights.